GusTheProgrammer/chrona/README.md

 npx prisma migrate dev --create-only
 ```

 You can name this migration 'nanoid'.
-Open the file created by the migration and paste the nanoid function
+Open the file created by the migration and paste the nanoid function (AT THE TOP OF THE MIGRATION FILE)

 ```bash
 CREATE EXTENSION IF NOT EXISTS pgcrypto;